wcatz/pi-pool/pi-node/server-setup.md

 {% endhint %}

 {% hint style="warning" %}
 I am disabling IPv6 and IPv4 forwarding.
 You may want these.
-I have seen claims that IPv6 is slower and get's in the way. &lt;find this later&gt;
+I have seen claims that IPv6 is slower and gets in the way. &lt;find this later&gt;
 {% endhint %}

 ```text